jariwilms/chroma-gl/README.md

 ## Getting Started
 Note: The C++ module ecosystem is still maturing.
 Tooling support can be inconsistent, which may require manual project configuration

-1. Generate Project Files
+1. Create solution<br>
 Run the generate.bat script in the root directory.
-This will use Premake to create a Visual Studio solution (.sln) and project files.
+Premake5 will generate a Visual Studio solution (.sln) along with project files.
+2. Open the solution.
+3. Build the solution.
+If you encounter errors about missing module files, continue to step 4.
-2. Configure Project in Visual Studio.
-(Important!)
+4. Configure Project in Visual Studio.
+(Important!)<br>
 Due to how Visual Studio currently handles C++ module dependencies, you must manually adjust a few project settings:
-   1. Open the generated .sln file in Visual Studio.
-   2. In the Solution Explorer, right-click the chroma-gl project and select Properties.
+   1. In the Solution Explorer, right-click the chroma-gl project and select Properties.
-   3. Navigate to Configuration Properties -> C/C++ -> Output Files.
+   2. Navigate to Configuration Properties -> C/C++ -> Output Files.
-   4. Change the following settings to use the $(IntDir)%(RelativeDir) macro:
+   3. Change the following settings to use the $(IntDir)%(RelativeDir) macro:
       * Module Output File Name
       * Module Dependencies File Name
       * Object File Name
-   5. Click Apply and then OK.
+   4. Click Apply and then OK.

-This ensures that each compiled module interface file has a unique name.

 ## Usage Example
 The following program demonstrates how to render a simple triangle to the screen